harsh543/DisruptSF_Visa/README.md

 # DisruptSF_Visa
-VISA API to make better payment solution
+VISA API to prevent payment fraud using id verification using Trulio api.

+Every time the ID of the person will be verified using these APIs